jbemmel/spotlab/README.md

 5. SSH to your new lab using the IP address printed in the output

 ## Obtaining and working with container images
-Once you get SpotLab up and running, you will need to obtain container images.
+Once you get SpotLab up and running, you will likely need to obtain container images.
 There are various ways to go about this:
 1. AWS has private Docker repos available
 2. SpotLab includes an S3 Fuse FS driver that allows you to mount an S3 bucket as storage